Local tropicalizations of splice type surface singularities

-An alternative system is obtained by replacing the admissible monomial $z_1z_2^4$ with $z_1^3z_2$. \end{example}
+An alternative system is obtained by replacing the admissible monomial $z_1z_2^4$ with $z_1^3z_2$.
+The coefficients of the system were chosen to simplify the parameterization of the end-curve of the corresponding splice type surface singularity associated to the leaf $\lambda_1$ (see~\autoref{ex:NumExample3} for details). \end{example}

-A central role in this paper will be played by tropicalizations and weighted initial forms of series and ideals of $\CC[z_{\lambda}: \lambda \in \leavesT{\Gamma}]$, which we discuss in~\autoref{sec:local-trop}.
-Next, we determine the initial forms of the series $\fgvi{v}{i}$ defining a splice type system $\sG{\Gamma}$ with respect to each weight vector $\wu{u}$ from~\eqref{eq:wu}.
-Our next two lemmas will be crucial for these computations:
+A central role in this paper will be played by tropicalizations and weighted initial forms of series and ideals of $\CC\{z_{\lambda}: \lambda \in \leavesT{\Gamma}\}$, which we discuss in~\autoref{sec:local-trop}.
+In~\autoref{pr:InitWufvi}, we determine the initial forms of the series $\fgvi{v}{i}$ of a splice type system $\sG{\Gamma}$ with respect to each weight vector $\wu{u}$ from~\eqref{eq:wu}.
+Its proof is a consequence of the next two lemmas:

 \begin{lemma} Assume that $\Gamma$ is a splice diagram satisfying the edge determinant condition.
 Then, for any pair of adjacent nodes $u,v$ of $\Gamma$ we have:

 \end{lemma}

 \begin{proof} We write $e=[u,v]$.
 The definition of linking numbers gives the following expressions for each $\lambda \in \leavesT{\Gamma}$: